 The Fell System was invented by John Fell in 1863 to drive trains over the Mont Cenis Pass between France and Italy.
 It had a central (third) rail, gripped by horizontal wheels under the engine, which pulled the train uphill.
 The Wairarapa line’s first Fell engine was called Mont Cenis, but was later known as H199.
 When the line closed in 1955, the engines were scrapped, except H199.
 It was moved to a Featherston playground, to be clambered over by generations of children.
 In 1980 a group was formed to restore and house H199.
 It now sits in its own museum in Featherston.

-The tunnel cut the travel time between Upper Hutt and Featherston from three hours to 45 minutes, making it easier to travel to Wellington for work.
-Many commuters are former Wellingtonians, attracted by cheaper housing, a better climate and a slower pace.
+The tunnel cut the travel time between Upper Hutt and Featherston from three hours to 45 minutes, making it practicable to travel to Wellington for work.
+Many commuters are former Wellingtonians attracted by cheaper housing, a better climate and a slower pace.

 Wairarapa does not have a commercial airport.
 Passengers fly from either Palmerston North or Wellington.
 Small planes and helicopters offer charter services from Masterton’s Hood Aerodrome.